The KSW Blog

 #4 Nutrient Absorption

 Candida overgrowth may interfere with nutrient absorption in the gut.
-Deficiencies in certain nutrients, such as zinc and vitamin A, have been linked to an increase of acne development.
+Deficiencies in certain nutrients, such as zinc and vitamin A, have been linked to an increase in acne development.
 Impaired absorption of these essential nutrients can contribute to skin issues, including acne.

 #5 Toxin Production